Coma-Web-Development/zabbix-website-monitor/README.md

 yarn global add lighthouse
 ```

+**Note:** yarn, lighthouse, nodejs and related packages are only needed if you want create reports about performance.

 # Hosts list
 You need to create a hosts list to be monitored and make it available through some http server, because the script use curl to make some testes.
 The hosts list standard: